 A debate exists concerning Night Nurse's creators.
 Jean Thomas (wife of Roy Thomas) wrote and Winslow Mortimer drew Linda's Night Nurse adventures.
 However, Stan Lee and Archie artist Al Hartley had earlier written and illustrated Linda Carter, Student Nurse, which ran from 1961 to 1963.
 While that nurse-in-training is a Veronica Lodge to the Night Nurse's Betty Cooper, many fans regard the two Lindas as the same character.*

 Her own comic gave no indication that Linda existed in continuity with other Marvel characters.
 The trials and tribulations of a public health worker in a world where monsters and metahumans rampage through New York several times each month has, however, oddball potential.
 Two decades later, Marvel re-introduced Linda Carter and tapped that potential.
-She is now a doctor who uses the codename "Night Nurse."
+She became a doctor who uses the codename "Night Nurse."
 She takes a special interest in addressing the health problems faced by superheroes, and has appeared in several Marvel titles.

 Fred Hembeck.
 The Hembeck Files. http://www.proudrobot.com/hembeck/index.html

 "The Second Coming of Marvel Comics." http://www.mogozuzu.com/marvel2.htm